Owanari Duke

-Onari Duke is a Nigerian lawyer who served as the first lady of Cross River State between 1999 and 2007.
+Owanari "Onari" Duke (née Bob-Manuel) is a Nigerian lawyer who served as the first lady of Cross River State between 1999 and 2007.
 She is the chairperson of Dizengoff Nigeria and non-executive director at United Bank for Africa.

-Education
+Early life

-Duke graduated with LLB Hons from Ahmadu Bello University in 1983 and was at Nigerian Law School, Lagos in 1984.
+Born in Port Harcourt, Duke graduated with LLB Hons from Ahmadu Bello University in 1983 and was at Nigerian Law School, Lagos, in 1984.

+A Kalabari, she belongs to the aristocratic Bob-Manuel chieftaincy family of Abonnema.
+Her ancestor, Owukori I Manuel, was one of the pioneering chiefs that founded that kingdom following the Kalabari civil war in the late 1800s.

+Personal life

+Duke is married to Donald Duke, a former governor of Cross River State.
+In 2018, her daughter Xerona Duke married the musician DJ Caise.
+His mother Chief Teju Phillips is the former commissioner of Finance in Lagos State, and his grandfather Chief Antonio Deinde Fernandez was a billionaire who belonged to the aristocratic Olumegbon family of Isale-Eko.